juliuskunze/jaxnet/README.md

 - No global compute graph
 - No global random key

-This is an early version.
-Expect bugs, sharp edges and breaking changes!
-Install with
+**This is an early version.
+Expect breaking changes!** Install with
 ```
 pip install jaxnet
 ```

+If you want to run networks on GPU/TPU, first install the [right version of jaxlib](https://github.com/google/jax#installation).

 ## Overview